Transcript: Don’t Use Antiseptic Mouthwash

 How do they know it’s the nitrate that’s responsible for the beet-related boost in athletic performance?
 Beets have all sorts of wonderful phytonutrients.
-Well first, they compared beet juice to a berry juice, packed with phytonutrients, but no nitrate.
-Beets worked, berries didn’t.
-Yeah, but still I’m sure there lots of stuff unique to beets other than the nitrate.
+Well, first they compared beet juice to a berry juice—packed with phytonutrients, but no nitrate.
+Beets worked; berries didn’t.
+Yeah, but still, I’m sure there’s lots of stuff unique to beets, other than the nitrate.

-They even had the guys drink the beet juice and then drool for three hours.
+They even had guys drink the beet juice, and then drool for three hours.
 Not swallow any of their saliva.
 And that eliminated the beetroot effect too!